Chocolate-cake-filled-with-strawberries-and-cream

 We’re not all in the same boat

-As people have eloquently pointed out, we’ve not all been in the same boat during this pandemic.
-We’ve been in the same storm, but in very different boats.
+As people eloquently pointed out, we were not all in the same boat during the pandemic.
+We were all in the same storm, but in very different boats.
 Some in luxury cruise ships and some in leaky rowing boats.

 If you’re in an advantaged position, that’s obviously not a bad thing.
 But you need to be aware of how that advantage can alter your perception of some things and blind you to others.

-Some brands don’t see their customers as people, but walking bags of money who are there to be exploited.
+Some brands don’t see their customers as people, but as walking bags of money, just ready to be exploited.

 • Hound them about things they expressed a vague interest in